 Over the past 10 years or so, I've been conducting some random experiments on refusing handshakes.
 I won't go into detail here, but let me just tell you that refusing handshakes without reason (even in the "politest" most nonconfrontational manner possible) is NOT a good idea.
 Here are a few of the most common reactions you, as a handshake refuser, might have to deal with:

 - Handshaker gets annoyed, asks you to explain why you refuse to shake hands, and a long, pointless debate ensues.
-You come off as a childish and insensitive elitist (which, to be fair, is probably totally accurate).
+You come off as a childish and insensitive elitist (which, to be fair, is probably completely accurate).

 - Handshaker flies into a blind rage at your refusal to shake hands with them and pummels you into unconsciousness with their large, meaty fists.